aws/aws-cdk/packages/@aws-cdk/aws-config/README.md

 });
 ```

-Identifiers for AWS managed rules are available through static methods in the `ManagedRuleIdentifier` class.
+Identifiers for AWS managed rules are available through static constants in the `ManagedRuleIdentifiers` class.
 You can find supported input parameters in the [List of AWS Config Managed Rules](https://docs.aws.amazon.com/config/latest/developerguide/managed-rules-by-aws-config.html).

 Higher level constructs for AWS managed rules are available.